AvidlyWordPress/zf-theme/README.md

 * A custom header implementation in `functions/custom-header.php` just add the code snippet found in the comments of `functions/custom-header.php` to your `header.php` template.
 * Custom template tags in `functions/template-tags.php` that keep your templates clean and neat and prevent code duplication.
 * Some small tweaks in `functions/extras.php` that can improve your theming experience.
 * The Foundation Framework (version 6.4) using the Foundation Zurb Template in the `_src` directory.
+* Webpack / Babel for bundling JS.
 * Licensed under GPLv2 or later. :) Use it to make something cool.

 ## Getting Started